dsir-minute/IotaMessageSender2/README.md

 # Differences with respect to IOTA Leaderboard Example

 * Proof Of Work is perfomed locally.
 Usually full nodes forbid POW on their node, so light nodes connected to them can't send messages.
-In this application light nodes are allowed to send messaging by perfoming POW on their node.
+In this application light nodes are allowed to send messages by perfoming POW on their node.
 * Application runs in Electron, the same framework used by the official IOTA Wallet
-* 0 value transaction are allowed
+* 0 value transactions are allowed.
+This is useful if you just want to send a message with no money.
+It also avoids to change sender address for every message because 0 value transactions are not signed

 ## Prerequisites